CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Related Work

 \subsection{Weak Supervision and Consistency}

 Weak supervision and consistency-driven learning have emerged as key strategies for training models when labeled data is limited or noisy.
 Weak supervision techniques, such as programmatic labeling and distant supervision, integrate heterogeneous, partially labeled sources to produce probabilistic labels for downstream predictive tasks \citep{Mintz2009,Ratner2016,Ratner2017,Hsu2025,Falcon2025}.
-Consistency-based methods encourage models to produce stable predictions under input perturbations, data augmentations, or repeated evaluations, helping to regularize training and improve generalization \citep{Laine2016,Miyato2019,Xie2020}. \emph{Pseudo-labeling}, a related strategy, generates labels for unlabeled or partially labeled data by treating confident model predictions as additional supervised training data, enhancing model performance by expanding the training set with its own high-confidence predictions \citep{Lee2013,Zou2021,Xie2020}.
+Consistency-based methods encourage models to produce stable predictions under input perturbations, data augmentations, or repeated evaluations, helping to regularize training and improve generalization \citep{Laine2016,Miyato2019,Xie2020,monkeys}.
+Cycle consistency is a related method for generating weakly supervised labels from one data source.
+It involves transforming data into labels and then mapping those labels back to the original data to measure how well the label preserves the original information, providing a confidence estimate for the weakly supervised label \citep{cycleconsistency}. \emph{Pseudo-labeling}, a related strategy, generates labels for unlabeled or partially labeled data by treating confident model predictions as additional supervised training data, enhancing model performance by expanding the training set with its own high-confidence predictions \citep{Lee2013,Zou2021,Xie2020}.
 Within healthcare, pseudo-labeling has shown to improve the reliability of EHR phenotyping and imaging tasks under label scarcity \citep{Dong2023,Zhang2022,Nogues2022}.
 Together, these techniques provide a framework for leveraging limited labeled data while maintaining prediction stability and adherence to domain-specific constraints, which is particularly relevant for guideline-adherent treatment modeling.